 About Wild Whales

-Wild Whales works to both gather data on the occurrence of whales, dolphins and porpoises in BC waters and to educate boaters and coastal citizens about the threats these species face.
-Data are available for sharing, please refer to our Contact Information page for further details.
+Data are available for conservation-based research projects-please contact us for further details.
 Throughout the year we present to thousands of British Columbians at schools, community groups, professional associations and festivals.
-If you are interested in having Wild Whales staff talk to your group, please contact us at firstname.lastname@example.org.
+If you are interested in having Wild Whales staff talk to your group, please get in touch!

-Wild Whales has participated in the development of the Be Whale Wise Marine Wildlife Guidelines for Boaters, Paddlers and Viewers (Revised 2006) and is a member of the BC Marine Mammal Response Network.
+Wild Whales has participated in the creation of the Be Whale Wise Guidelines for Boaters, Paddlers and Viewers (Revised 2016) and is a member of the BC Marine Mammal Response Network.